About CAR T Cell Therapy

 What is the recovery process like?

 After your infusion of CAR T cells, you will stay in the hospital for up to two weeks.
 If your symptoms are severe, you may need to stay in our cancer intensive cancer care unit.
-After you leave the hospital, you must plan to stay within 40 miles, or sixty minutes, of HCI for 30 days.
+After you leave the hospital, you must plan to stay within 40 miles, or sixty minutes, of Huntsman Cancer Institute for 30 days.
 This allows your care team to watch for any side effects of the treatment and help you with them.

-HCI offers housing nearby for patients and families who are receiving cancer treatment and care.
+Huntsman Cancer Institute offers housing nearby for patients and families who are receiving cancer treatment and care.
 Guests may consider resources including University of Utah Patient and Family Housing or the American Cancer Society Hope Lodge.